So you finally signed up but not sure where to start? First of all welcome! Here is some information to know to get started on the blue sky network.

 - Followers (displays the skeets of people who follow you, excluding mutuals)

-- Sci-Fi Fantasy Books (a feed made by my honey, full of posts talking about Sci-Fi Fantasy Books)
+- Sci-Fi Fantasy Books (a feed made by my girlfriend, full of posts talking about Sci-Fi Fantasy Books)

 After adding some feeds, do not hesitate to follow the profiles that seem to post messages that interest you, in order to grow your homepage (“Following”) with even more interesting content and discover even more profiles .
 Do not hesitate to go wild at the beginning in order to quickly start getting content, even if it means unsubscribing afterwards to refine.